-It should be noted that the weight-loss plan is recalculated anytime a weighin exceeds the weight indicated on the weight-loss plan.
+It should be noted that the weight-loss plan is recalculated anytime a weigh-in exceeds the weight indicated on the weight-loss plan.

 - 8.3.4 Descent and the 1.5 Percent Regulation.
-The NCAA Weight-Loss Plan mandates that a wrestler shall not lose more than 1.5 percent of body weight per week from the weekly weigh-in (seven days) while making the descent to the lowest certified weight class.
+The NCAA Weight-Loss Plan guides a wrestler to not lose more than 1.5 percent of body weight per week from the weekly weigh-in (seven days) while making the descent to the lowest certified weight class.
 (See Rules 8.3.2 and 8.3.3.) - 8.3.5 Additional Weigh-In Regulations. - 8.3.5.1 A penalty shall not be assessed for a wrestler who has below 5 percent body fat on Section I. - 8.3.5.2 A wrestler shall not compete below the established minimum wrestling weight.
 A wrestler may weigh in at the certified weight class and compete at a higher weight classification.
 For example, a wrestler weighs in at the 141-pound weight class, but competes at the 149-pound weight class, the wrestler does not relinquish the right to wrestle at the 141-pound class.
 If a student-athlete weighs in at a weight class greater than the original wrestled certified weight, that classification becomes the wrestler's certified weight.
 (See Rules 8.3.3 and 8.3.4.) - 8.3.5.3 Hosts of all individual and team-advancement tournaments, including preseason open tournaments, shall record and retain a copy of the NCAA Official Weigh-In Form (see Rule 9.1.5), which shall also include the results of medical examinations.
 (See Rule 8.2.1.)
+It is recommended that the host keep a copy of NCAA Official Weigh-In Forms for a minimum of five years.